kingrohit94/Sketchpad_v1.0/README.md

 # Sketchpad_v1.0
-SketchPad application made using Java.
+Basic SketchPad application made using Java.
 Code written in Eclipse.
+Has functions to draw shapes, change color, save and load, drag, redo and undo, etc.
+Developed by Rohitashwa Ray Chowdhury.